mcflashsixteen/mcflashsixteen/README.md

 - 👋 Hi, I’m @mcflashsixteen
-- 👀 I’m interested in Computer science and video games
+- 👀 I’m interested in Computer science and game design
 - 🌱 I’m currently learning Java and the basics of Computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mcflashsixteen@gmail.com